-- actionable data for use in Districtwide decision-making. institutional effectiveness infrastructure Districtwide to produce Develop a robust and comprehensive research, planning and - result in inequitable outcomes. increase success and equity for all students.
-Close gaps that Measure the impact of new and existing College efforts to - achieve and use these goals to determine their subsequent Capture the real education goals that students want to - Provide clear and distinct pathways for all students. all students, with particular emphasis on students with high potential and firmited resources.
-Continually explore and implement interventions that benefit particularly those from underserved populations, to accelerate

-- and support innovations that are designed to increase student program completion and successful transitions to work or Support the Colleges by providing resources for teaching - new students for college level work for students with the goal of incorporate multiple measures of assessing the preparechess of decreasing time needed to achieve one's goal.
+actionable data for use in Districtwide decision-making. institutional effectiveness infrastructure Districtwide to produce Develop a robust and comprehensive research, planning and result in inequitable outcomes. increase success and equity for all students.
+Close gaps that Measure the impact of new and existing College efforts to all students, with particular emphasis on students with high potential and Emited resources.
+Continually explore and implement interventions that benefit program completion and successful transitions to work or Provide clear and distinct pathways for all students, transler. particularly those from underserved populations, to accelerate new students for college level work for students with the goal of incorporate multiple measures of assessing the preparedness of decreasing time needed to achieve one's goal.
 Review student placement assessment processes and